How do you calculate a fair divorce settlement?

 Are financial settlements on divorce fair?

-While the majority of divorce cases do not require the court to impose a settlement, it is useful for couples to be aware of the judgements it can make and the factors it would take into account in reaching a decision as this legal perspective can guide and inform the partners in their efforts to reach what both consider a fair resolution.
+Whilst the majority of divorce cases do not require the court to impose a settlement, it is useful for couples to be aware of the range of orders that can be made and the factors that the court will take into account when reaching a decision.

 The orders that a court can make include: